Financial Aid

 Withdrawing or Dropping Classes

-If you withdraw from all classes, either officially or unofficially, on or before completing the term and you have received Title IV federal funds in the form of a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grant, Iraq Afghanistan Service Grant, Federal Direct loans, or a Federal PLUS loan, the federal government requires that we review your eligibility for those funds.
+If you withdraw from all classes, either officially or unofficially, on or before completing the term and you have received Title IV federal funds in the form of a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grant, Federal Direct loans, or a Federal PLUS loan, the federal government requires that we review your eligibility for those funds.
 We are required to apply a federally mandated formula to determine how much of the federal funding was “earned” up to the time of withdrawal.
 This review and recalculation is called a “Return of Title IV Aid”.

-The amount to be returned to the federal government will be calculated from the date you officially withdrew from classes or, in the case of an unofficial withdrawal (see section above), the last date you were involved in an academically related activity.
+The Title IV funds that were disbursed in excess of the earned amount must be returned to the federal government by the university and/or you.
+The amount to be returned to the federal government will be calculated from the date you officially withdrew from classes or, in the case of an unofficial withdrawal, the last date you were involved in an academically related activity.

 Financial Aid Disbursement